Energy Efficiency at Home

 Home Energy Assessments

-In many cases, the first step contractors will take is to perform a home energy assessment (often called an “energy audit"), which will identify the top priorities for reducing your home's energy use.
-A certified energy auditor can examine your home's insulation, air tightness, heating/cooling systems and other sources of energy consumption.
-The energy auditor can perform diagnostic testing to determine the best ways to upgrade your home's energy performance and provide guidance on taking a whole-house approach.
-Check out Michigan Saves or DTE to find details about getting an energy audit.
+In many cases, the first step contractors will take is to perform a home energy assessment (or an energy audit), which will identify the top priorities for reducing your home's energy use.
+A certified energy auditor can examine your home's insulation, air tightness, heating/cooling systems, and other sources of energy consumption.
+This diagnostic testing can help determine the best ways to upgrade your home's energy performance and provide guidance on taking a whole-house approach.
+Some energy auditors are "independent," and do not also sell weatherization services.
+Others do both.
+Either should offer pre- and post- weatherization assessments.

 Looking for even more ways to make your home maximally efficient?
 Check out the Department of Energy's Energy Efficiency Home Design.